raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 image: images/https.png
 ---

-1. Answer: The key must be kept private, otherwise anyone could decrypt the information.
+The key must be kept private, otherwise anyone could decrypt the information.

 --- /collapse ---

-1. Does it offer any authentication?
+**Does the Caesar Cipher offer any authentication?**

 --- collapse ---
 ---